 Hatteras Trips

-Lodging – In Hatteras Village, try the Breakwater Inn – (252) 986-2565 www.breakwaterresort.com (please mention you are going offshore with us), Village Motel (252) 986-2522 www.villagemarinahatteras.com you can also check out the Atlantic Inn (252) 986-2700 for a B&B style accommodation www.theatlanticinn.com (a good option if you have others joining you who might not be heading offshore!).
-In Buxton, about ten miles from the dock, we recommend the Cape Pines Motel www.capepinesmotel.com .
+Lodging – In Hatteras Village, try the Breakwater Inn – (252) 986-2565 www.breakwaterresort.com , Village Motel (252) 986-2522 or you can email them at vmhatteras@gmail.com, you can also check out the Atlantic Inn (252) 305-5876 for a B&B style accommodation www.theatlanticinn.com (a good option if you have others joining you who might not be heading offshore!).
+In Buxton, about ten miles from the dock, we recommend the Cape Pines Motel www.capepinesmotel.com they are right across the street from Conner’s Grocery Store.
 Call (252) 995-5666 to make a reservation.
-Be sure to mention that you are going on our pelagic trip.
-Other motels in Buxton include the Cape Hatteras Motel – (252) 995-5611 www.capehatterasmotel.com , the Hatteras Island Inn – (252) 995-6100 http://hatterasislandinn.com/ , the Lighthouse View Motel – (252) 995-5680 www.lighthouseview.com , and the Outer Banks Motel – (252) 995-5601 www.outerbanksmotel.com .
+Other motels in Buxton include the Cape Hatteras Motel – (252) 995-5611 www.capehatterasmotel.com , the Hatteras Island Inn – (252) 995-6100 http://hatterasislandinn.com/ , the Lighthouse View Motel – (800) 225-7651 www.lighthouseview.com .

 Breakfast – Oden’s Dock and Teach’s Lair Marina have dock stores that open at 0500 for coffee and pre-made sandwiches / breakfast – see next paragraph for directions.
 We also have a grocery store in Hatteras that should be open in the evenings for food and drink purchases!